Sergei Kopeikin

 He is also involved in studies concerning the capabilities of the Lunar Laser Ranging (LLR) technique to measure dynamical features of the General Theory of Relativity in the lunar motion.
 He has critically analyzed the claims of other scientists concerning the possibility of LLR to measure the gravitomagnetic interaction.
-Prof. Kopeikin organized and chaired three international workshops on the advanced theory and model of the Lunar Laser Ranging experiment.
+Kopeikin organized and chaired three international workshops on the advanced theory and model of the Lunar Laser Ranging experiment.
 The LLR workshops were held in the International Space Science Institute (Bern, Switzerland) in 2010-2012.

 Recently, S. Kopeikin has been actively involved in theoretical studies on relativistic geodesy and applications of atomic clocks for high-precision navigation and in geodetic datum.
 He has provided an exact relativistic definition of geoid, and worked out the post-Newtonian concepts of the Maclaurin spheroid and normal gravity formula.

 S. Kopeikin's workshop on spacetime metrology, clocks and relativistic geodesy is held in the International Space Science Institute (Bern, Switzerland).

 Kopeikin was born in Kashin, a small town near Moscow in what was then the USSR.
 He graduated with excellence from Department of Astrophysics of Moscow State University in 1983 where he studied general relativity under Leonid Grishchuk.
 In 1986, he obtained a Ph.D. in relativistic astrophysics from the Space Research Institute in Moscow.
 His Ph.D. thesis was advised by Yakov Borisovich Zel'dovich and presented a first general-relativistic derivation of the conservative and radiation reaction forces in the Post-Newtonian expansion of the gravitational field of a binary system of two extended, massive bodies.

 In 1991, he obtained a Doctor of Science degree in Physics and Mathematics from Moscow State University and moved to Tokyo (Japan) in 1993 to teach astronomy in Hitotsubashi University.
 He was adjunct staff member in National Astronomical Observatory of Japan in 1993-1996 and a visiting professor in the same observatory in 1996-1997.
 Kopeikin moved to Germany in 1997 and worked in the Institute for Theoretical Physics of Friedrich Schiller University of Jena and in Max Planck Institute for Radio Astronomy until 1999.
 He had joined Department of Physics and Astronomy of the University of Missouri in February 2000 where he got tenure in 2004.

 He has been married to Zoia Kopeikina (daughter of Solomon Borisovich Pikelner) since 1980, they have four daughters, four granddaughters and three grandsons.
-As of December 2019 the family lives in Columbia, Missouri and Texas.
+As of December 2019 the family lives in Columbia, Missouri, Texas, Colorado and Minnesota.

 Bibliometric information

-Prof. Kopeikin has published 198 scientific papers and 2 books.
+Kopeikin has published 207 scientific papers and 2 books.
 He was an editor of two other books on advances in relativistic celestial mechanics.
 According to Google Scholar Citations program, the h-index of S.M.
-Kopeikin is 39, his i10-index is 89, while the total number of citations is 5171.
+Kopeikin is 41, his i10-index is 99, while the total number of citations is 6092.

-As of March 2022, NASA ADS returns for him an h-index of 31, while his tori and riq indices are 49.6 and 180, respectively.
+As of August 2025, NASA ADS returns for him an h-index of 33, while his tori and riq indices are 56.8 and 175, respectively.